jetsistant/docker-cuda-jetpack/README.md

 # docker-cuda-jetpack
 Docker containers for CUDA with GPU acceleration, running on Nvidia Jetson.

-Tested on a Jetson Nano. **You need JetPack 4.2.1 for this!**
+Tested on a Jetson Nano, using Docker 18.09.2. **Make sure you're on JetPack 4.2.1.**

-Update to newest Docker (18.09.2 or later) via apt, then use the build.sh and run-....sh scripts.
+Use the build.sh script to build the containers.
+Then use one of the run-....sh scripts.
 You'll have to enter your root password.

 There are three containers: